Kitware/minerva/docs/datasets-panel.rst

 ----------------------------
 .. image:: img/datasets_panel-selection-filter_button.png

-When there is one dataset selected, click on this action will filter the list of datasets available and only show datasets that overlap the boundary of selected dataset.
+When there is one dataset selected, this button filters the list of datasets available and only show datasets that overlap the boundary of selected dataset.

 .. image:: img/datasets_panel-filtered_remove-filter-button.png

-When the list of datasets being filtered a remove action will be available to stop the filtering.
+When the list of datasets are being filtered, a remove button will be available to stop the filtering.

 |